Simplicity S65 Cordless Multi-Use Review

 Even with heavier pet litter, it made a clean pass even in the eco setting.

-Also, both nozzles have wheels covered with a rubber coating to protect the surface from unnecessary scuffs.
+Additionally, both nozzles feature wheels covered with a rubber coating to protect the surface from unnecessary scratches.

-Nonetheless, dust and debris will stick on the rubber components, so you’ll have to clean them periodically to keep them tidy.
+Nonetheless, dust and debris will stick to the rubber components, so you must clean them periodically to keep them tidy.

 Dustbin Design & Capacity